Skip to content

 • Keep the text short and informative.
 Avoid repeating the heading in the body text.
 Go straight to the point.

-• Provide alternatives: Consider providing a telephone number or linking forward to relevant actions or more information.
+• Provide alternatives: On web, consider providing a telephone number or linking forward to relevant actions or more information.

 • Consider the placement: Does it need to be displayed on the front page?